Jitha-afk/MCPShield/README.md

-# MCPSentinel
+# HACKATHON25-MCPSentinel
-the next AI Firewall
+AI firewall for the agent era!